devhawk/blog-posts/Posts/20030302-2221-xml-in-office-11/json-content.md

 eliminates all the WordML leaving just the pure XML in the custom schema.
 You can even apply an XSL Transform during the saving process.
 Looks like Excel 11 has similar features.
-And there’s an app named MSOXMLED.exe installed into the Program FilesCommon FilesMicrosoft SharedOFFICE11 directory.
+And there’s an app named MSOXMLED.exe installed into the Program Files\Common Files\Microsoft\Shared\OFFICE11 directory.
 According to the version info, its description is “XML Editor”.
 However, it doesn’t seem to launch, at least in my configuration (Office 11 beta running on [Windows Server 2003 RC2](http://www.microsoft.com/windowsserver2003/default.mspx) inside a